 - 13. Particular care needs to be taken when drawing up the recruitment advert to ensure it is attractive, clear, and communicates the right messages.
-Specifically, the advert will include: - post title, and a brief description of the associated duties including the extent of contact with, and degree of responsibility for children; - remuneration; - hours/times of work, and other key working conditions; - a description of the key characteristics/qualifications/skills/ experience necessary for the job; - details of the school and the Trust, and who to contact for further information; - a statement illustrating the school's and the Trust's commitment to safeguarding and the welfare of children:

-Mulberry Schools Trust is an equal opportunities employer and we are committed to safeguarding and promoting the welfare of children.
-All staff require an enhanced Disclosure and Barring Service (DBS) Certificate, with a Barred List Check, before employment commences.

-14. The Trust uses a standard, trust-wide job application form which is held online in the TES recruitment management system for all its schools and will ensure that the following minimum information is obtained from candidates prior to the short-listing stage:
+Specifically, the advert will include: - post title, and a brief description of the associated duties including the extent of contact with, and degree of responsibility for children; - remuneration; - hours/times of work, and other key working conditions; - a description of the key characteristics/qualifications/skills/ experience necessary for the job; - details of the school and the Trust, and who to contact for further information; - a statement illustrating the school's and the Trust's commitment to safeguarding and the welfare of children: - Mulberry Schools Trust is an equal opportunities employer and we are committed to safeguarding and promoting the welfare of children.
+All staff require an enhanced Disclosure and Barring Service (DBS) Certificate, with a Barred List Check, before employment commences. - 14.
+The Trust uses a standard, trust-wide job application form which is held online in the TES recruitment management system for all its schools and will ensure that the following minimum information is obtained from candidates prior to the short-listing stage, there is an alternative word version of the form that can also be used if not recruiting via the TES portal: